mpeeples2008/ArchNetSci/_book/03-exploratory-analysis.md

 # Exploratory Network Analysis

-This section serves as a companion to Chapter 4 in Brughmans and Peeples 2022 and provides basic examples of the exploratory network analytical methods outlined in the book as well as a few others.
+This section serves as a companion to Chapter 4 in Brughmans and Peeples 2022 and provides basic examples of the exploratory network analysis methods outlined in the book as well as a few others.

 ## Example Network Objects

 In order to facilitate the exploratory analysis examples in this section, we want to first create a set of igraph network objects that will serve our purposes across all of the analyses below.
 Specifically, we will generate and define:

- * simple_net - A simple undirected binary network with isolates
+ * `simple_net` - A simple undirected binary network with isolates
- * simple_net_noiso - A simple undirected binary network without isolates
+ * `simple_net_noiso` - A simple undirected binary network without isolates
- * directed_net - A directed binary network
+ * `directed_net` - A directed binary network
- * weighted_net - An undirected weighted network
+ * `weighted_net` - An undirected weighted network
- * sim_net_i - A similarity network with edges weighted by similarity in the igraph format
+ * `sim_net_i` - A similarity network with edges weighted by similarity in the `igraph` format
- * sim_net - A similarity network with edges weighted by similarity in the statnet/network format
+ * `sim_net` - A similarity network with edges weighted by similarity in the `statnet` format
- * sim_mat - A data frame object containing a weighted similarity matrix
+ * `sim_mat` - A data frame object containing a weighted similarity matrix

 Each of these will be used as appropriate to illustrate particular methods.